 The Road of Lost Innocence by Somaly Mam

-She is sold to a brothel eventually and then begins her saga of being a prostitute.
+She is sold to a brothel eventually.
+And then begins her saga of being a prostitute.
 She tries to escape only to discover that in the name of escape she has been sold again.
-She finally settles down for the brothel and gives up any attempts to get out of that life till she meets some foreigners who shower her with not only more money but some dignity as well.
-She figures out that they can be her route out of prostitution and she ends up marrying one of them and that changes her life forever.
-Her own countrymen treat her better and that gives her the power to work for girls who are stuck in the brothels.
+She finally settles down for the brothel.
+And gives up any attempts to get out of that life till she meets some foreigners who shower her with not only more money but some dignity as well.
+She figures out that they can be her route out of prostitution.
+And she ends up marrying one of them and that changes her life forever.
+Her own countrymen treat her better.
+That gives her the power to work for girls who are stuck in the brothels.
 She sets up a shelter for them, an international charity for them, works hard to get these going and wins awards around the world.

 At an emotional level, the book leaves you torn.
-You feel as if you have been on a brothel tour and you have seen those brutalities happening on young girls and you feel helpless that you can do nothing for them.
+You feel as if you have been on a brothel tour and you have seen those brutalities happening on young girls.
+And you feel helpless that you can do nothing for them.
 You wonder if there are similar things happening in our very own cities too that we conveniently close our eyes to and the answer is perhaps yes.
-Will I go and do something about it – I do not know, but it does make me sensitive to the conditions of these women and if life sometimes brings me face to face with some of them, I would probably be more understanding after reading this memoir.
+Will I go and do something about it – I do not know, but it does make me sensitive to the conditions of these women.
+And if life sometimes brings me face to face with some of them, I would probably be more understanding after reading this memoir.

 I am yet to visit Cambodia.
 There is little I know about that country except for the visuals of Angkor Wat temple seen on TV and Web.
 Though The Road of Lost Innocence is no way a travel book, it still introduced me to the life in Cambodia.
 The value systems there, the concept of family, the tribal culture and the various ethnic groups.
 And how much they were cut off from the rest of the world till lately.
 It also touches upon the various regimes and wars that have impacted the common lives.
 And the way people lost trust on each other.
 And how their world started shrinking to an extent where it was limited only to ‘Me’.